What percentage of your portfolio should be in cash?

 Cash is the most risk-free position in your portfolio: you can’t make money but you also can’t lose money.
 That’s why investors and traders shift from holding assets to holding cash when they think that the market’s risk is increasing.

 Investors and traders who are starting to learn how to invest and trade want to know how much of their portfolio they should keep in cash right now.
-This question is especially pertinent now that the bull market in stocks only has a few years left, which increases the risk of a 40%+ bear market.
+This question is especially pertinent now that the bull market in stocks only has a 1-2 years left, which increases the risk of a 40%+ bear market.

-There is no absolute answer to this question.
+There is no absolute right answer to this question.
 Some investors and traders like myself will hold no cash when they have a strong opinion on the market.
 Others will always hold some cash (e.g. at least 10%) no matter how strongly they believe in their market outlook.

 You can decide what percentage of your portfolio you should hold in cash right now by considering several factors:

 - How much conviction do you have for your market outlook?